How to start a blog in 2025: the complete guide for beginners

 The appearance of your website layout, header, footer, and sidebar come from a theme.

 If you noticed, even now your website is looking a certain way.
 But that’s not by accident.
-When you install WordPress, it comes bundled with a default theme, which is causing your blog to look like what it is.
+When you install WordPress, it comes bundled with a default theme, which causes your blog to look like what it is.

 But you would probably want to create a blog which looks somewhat different.
-And for that you would need to install a new theme.
-Then activate the new theme instead of the default theme.
+And for that, you would need to install a new theme.
+Then, you will activate the new theme instead of the default theme.

-Just like there are several skins/wallpapers available to change the look and feel of your smartphone or computer, there are thousands of WordPress themes available to pick for your blog or website.
+Just like several skins/wallpapers are available to change the look and feel of your smartphone or computer, there are thousands of WordPress themes available to choose from for your blog or website.

-To install a new WordPress theme, click Appearance > Theme from the left menu in your WordPress dashboard.
+To install a new WordPress theme before you start blogging, click Appearance > Theme from the left menu in your WordPress dashboard.
 On the Themes window, click the Add New button.

 On the Add Themes window, you’ll see thousands of free themes you can choose from to install for your blog or website.
 You can also preview a theme before installing it, and use the search box to find a theme you are familiar with.

 Don’t worry about how they look in the preview.
-Both these themes are highly customizable, so you can easily change them however you wish.
+Both these themes are highly customizable, so you can easily change them however you wish even after you start blogging.

 Why only these two themes and not others?

 Most themes — especially the free ones — are likely to be sloppily designed or not very customizable.
-They may also have security holes that could compromise your blog.
+They may also have security holes that could compromise your blog, which is concerning for anyone starting a blog.

 I have personally used both Astra and GeneratePress.
 So I can vouch for them.
 To install either of them, you can search or scroll down to it and click Install.

 Note that installing a theme will not activate it.
-Once a theme is installed, you’ll need to click Activate to apply it on your blog or website.
+Once a theme is installed, you’ll need to click Activate to apply it to your blog or website.

 Now that the theme is in place, we can start customizing it.
 From the left-sidebar menu in your WordPress dashboard, go to Appearance > Customize.

-Here you will see plenty of options to change the layout, colors, and more elements which are part of your theme.
+Here you will see plenty of options to change the layout, colors, and more elements that are part of your theme.

 However, it may take some time to play around with different options to make your blog look good.

 The good news is there is an alternative.
-If you’re using the Astra theme, you can easily and quickly create a blog or website that looks like it was designed by a professional.
+If you’re using the Astra theme, you can easily and quickly start a blog or website that looks like it was designed by a professional.

 The Astra theme comes with ready-made designs called Starter Templates.
-These templates are great for beginners to get a nicely designed blog or website in a few clicks.
+These templates are great for beginners, as they allow them to create a nicely designed blog or website with a few clicks.

 From the left sidebar menu in WordPress, go to Appearance > Astra Options.
 Then in the right sidebar, click Install Importer Plugin.

 On the Select Page Builder window, pick Gutenberg.
-Gutenberg is a page/post editor which is part of WordPress by default.
+Gutenberg is a page/post editor that is part of WordPress by default.
 The other options will require a separate plugin.

 If you see the list of templates instead, just make sure Gutenberg is selected in the top right corner.